whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 * **Collect** a .geojson file for all neighbourhoods in your locality (city)
 * Add your .geojson file to a QGIS document for **review**

 The Bundler Tool quickly gathers a collection of descendant records in GeoJSON format given your the parent record's ID.
 Simply click the "Download Descendants" link on any record's page in the Spelunker.
+This is the "quick and easy" method to gathering neighbourhood records.

-This is the "quick and easy" method to gathering neighbourhood records, however, this tool only gathers up to 500 WOF records.
-For larger queries or markets, you will need to clone necessary repositories and collect a .geojson file.
-Instructions below:
+If you would like to collect descendant records using a local clone of the `whosonfirst-data` repository, instructions are as follows:

 * Ensure that you have the most recent software packages.
 Windows users should have Powershell 3.0 before beginning any GitHub work from the terminal.
 A Powershell 3.0 download can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=34595).
 Additionally, all users should ensure they have `setuptools` for Python by [downloading](https://pypi.python.org/pypi/setuptools) Python 2.7 (or a more current version) and `GDAL 2.1` by [downloading](http://www.qgis.org/en/site/) QGIS 2.14 (or a more current version).
-* Run `git checkout` on the [WOF Data repository](https://github.com/whosonfirst/whosonfirst-data), [WOF Properties repository](https://github.com/whosonfirst/whosonfirst-properties), and [WOF Utils repository](https://github.com/whosonfirst/py-mapzen-whosonfirst-utils).
+* Run `git checkout` on the [whosonfirst-data repository](https://github.com/whosonfirst/whosonfirst-data), [whosonfirst-properties repository](https://github.com/whosonfirst/whosonfirst-properties), and [py-mapzen-whosonfirst-utils repository](https://github.com/whosonfirst/py-mapzen-whosonfirst-utils).
 * Run the `install` script in whosonfirst-utils repository.
-* Open the `wof-csv-to-feature-collection.py` script in your `Utils` repo.
+* Open the `wof-csv-to-feature-collection.py` script in your `py-mapzen-whosonfirst-utils` repo.
 Update line 63 with your local filepath.

-Once complete, entering the following string in the terminal from the whosonfirst-utils repository's `scripts` folder allows us to collect San Francisco's neighbourhoods as a single .geojson file (updating filepaths of your local machine accordingly):
+Once complete, entering the following string in the terminal from the `whosonfirst-utils` repository's `scripts` folder allows us to collect San Francisco's neighbourhoods as a single .geojson file (updating filepaths of your local machine accordingly):

 >_python wof-csv-to-feature-collection -p /usr/local/mapzen/whosonfirst-data/data -c /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv --aliases /usr/local/mapzen/whosonfirst-properties/aliases/property_aliases.json -o ~/Desktop/SF_Neighbourhoods.geojson --slim --slim-template external_editor -f 85922583_